-- The AA app is the best way to contact us, as we can find your exact location using your phone’s GPS.
+- Our app is the best way for Members to contact us.
+You can send us your exact location using your phone’s GPS.

-- Without the AA app, look for driver location signs on the motorway.
+- If you don't have the app, look for driver location signs on the motorway.

-- Using the nearest emergency telephone on the motorway automatically gives us your location.
+- If you use the nearest emergency telephone on the motorway, we'll automatically get your location.